AndreyRysistov/AndreyRysistov/README.md

           * Management;

 ### ⚡️ Currently ⚡️
-- I work as a DS expert at Skillfactory, automate business processes and create educational content;
+- I work as a DS expert in Sheremetyevo, I analyze airport data and automate business processes using ML;
-- I am writing a series of articles about autonomous positioning of UAVs on multi-season terrain;
+- I am writing a series of articles about the autonomous positioning of UAVs in multi-season terrain;
-- Studying database administration on Postgres;
-- I am taking the course: ML-engineer in Skillfactory;
+- I am releasing my own course on Data Science;

 ### 🙌🏻 Contact me
 - [Telegram](https://t.me/Rysistov)